 How do you feel about showing your face to the audience since you have kept it hidden for quite some time?

-Kz: For me this show was a long awaited event, I wasn’t very sure if I should show my face or not, but I really had fun and the audience were very enthusiastic and warm.
+Kz: For me, this show was a long-awaited event, I wasn’t very sure if I should show my face or not, but I really had fun and the audience was very enthusiastic and warm.
 I’m really glad that we had the chance to perform at HYPER JAPAN.

 Will you continue to use the manga characters or would you consider something different?

 Kz: As mentioned earlier, the manga characters came second to us (music and idea) but I think they will live on and evolve as we do.